Buffalo Man Shoved By Police Responds To Donald Trump’s Tweet Calling Him An ‘ANTIFA Provocateur’

 “Buffalo protester shoved by Police could be an ANTIFA provocateur.
 75 year old Martin Gugino was pushed away after appearing to scan police communications in order to black out the equipment. @OANN I watched, he fell harder than was pushed.
 Was aiming scanner.
 Could be a set up?”
 Trump tweeted.

-Trump faced intense backlash for saying that the 75-year-old man could be a part of a broader conspiracy even as unrest over police brutality continued across the country.
-Public figures like Andrew Cuomo, Senator Lisa Murkowski, Senator Mitt Romney and other GOP leaders said that Trump was fanning the flames of unrest.
+Trump faced intense backlash for saying that the 75-year-old man could be a part of a broader conspiracy, even as unrest over police brutality continued across the country.
+Public figures like Gov. Andrew Cuomo, Sen. Lisa Murkowski, Sen. Mitt Romney, and other GOP leaders have said that Trump was fanning the flames of unrest.
 Romney called Trump’s tweet “shocking,” as The Inquisitr previously reported.

-The White House defended Trump’s comments on Wednesday after White House Press Secretary Kayleigh McEnany said that it was the president’s “prerogative” to question the interaction and blamed Gugino for his past alleged comments on police brutality.
+The White House defended Trump’s comments on Wednesday after press secretary Kayleigh McEnany said that it was the president’s “prerogative” to question the interaction and blamed Gugino for his alleged past comments on police brutality.

 “This individual has some very questionable tweets, some profanity-laden tweets about police officers.
 Of course, no one condones any sort of violence.
 We need the appropriate amount of force used in any interaction, but there are a lot of questions in that case,” she said.